kyma-project/kyma/docs/getting-started/10-create-function.md

   kubectl apply -f https://raw.githubusercontent.com/kyma-project/examples/master/orders-service/deployment/orders-function.yaml
   ```

-2. Check if the Function was created and all its conditions are set to `True`:
+2. Check that the Function was created and all its conditions are set to `True`:

     ```bash
     kubectl get functions orders-function -n orders-service
     ```

-    You should get a similar result:
+    Expect a response similar to this one:

     ```bash
     NAME                CONFIGURED   BUILT   RUNNING   VERSION   AGE